Design and Technology

 “Tell me and I forget – show me and I may remember – let me do it, and I learn’: Learning through making works!”
 Prue Leith

-At All Saints School, Design and Technology (D.T.) is a rigorous and practical subject which engages, inspires and challenges pupils.
-Using creativity and imagination, pupils design and make their own works of D.T. which solve real and relevant problems within a variety of contexts.
-Our Design and Technology curriculum is taught as part of termly projects where children are taught D.T. skills and knowledge which they apply in a cross-curricular and purposeful way.
-Although taught in a cross-curricular way, this does not weaken the focus on the development of Design and Technology skills and knowledge which remain the focus of teaching within a D.T. lesson.
+At All Saints School, our Design and Technology (D.T.) curriculum engages, inspires and challenges pupils with practical problem-solving as its core activity.
+Using creativity and imagination, pupils design and make their own works of D.T. which develop children’s capability to operate in and contribute to a world where practical solutions to problems need to be achieved.
+Our D.T. curriculum is taught as part of termly projects where children are taught D.T. skills and knowledge which they apply in a cross-curricular and purposeful way.
+Although taught in a cross-curricular way, this does not weaken the focus on the development of D.T. skills and knowledge which remain the focus of teaching within a D.T. lesson.
 Children will acquire a broad range of subject knowledge and draw on disciplines such as Mathematics, Science, Engineering, Computing and Art.
 Through these lessons, pupils will also learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens.
-Our Design and Technology curriculum is split into the four strands of:

 How can I support my child with Design and Technology?